40843245/Utility/Function /FuncLooker/v1/README.md

       Then import the module with the keyword import before use.
 Such as from FuncChecker import FuncChecker
 ## Known issues
 A runtime error occured -- ValueError while running inspect.signature(func) when the parameters are some keywords for basic type such as bool, int, str, dict.
+It will looks like this.

       ValueError: no signature found for builtin type <class 'dict'>

+But I can ensure that there are no error with keywords

+      float, list, tuple.

 ## Used Modules
       1. inspect